hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 - For Markdown or other formats:
   - Convert them to HTML in normal JavaScript (for example, `renderMarkdownToHtml(text)`).
   - Apply sanitization and then return the safe string.
-  - Nablla simply calls your function through the expression.
+  - Sercrod simply calls your function through the expression.

 Example with an external sanitizer: